-Evaluates the risks related to information technology outsourcing, exploring how to recognize, examine, minimize, and manage these risks.
-The costs and benefits in the areas of information technology today, namely outsourcing and security will be examined.
-The course heightens the awareness of the many complex and confusing issues that organizations need to identify, quantify and analyze to make the right outsourcing decisions while ensuring that security matters have been fully addressed and accounted for.
-The students will be able to successfully analyze the tangible and intangible costs and benefits associated with and off shoring information technologies and Information Security functions which will in turn assist in making business and technical decisions.
+In this course, students evaluate the risks related to information technology(IT) outsourcing, exploring how to recognize, examine, minimize, and manage these risks.
+The costs and benefits in the areas of IT today, namely outsourcing and security will be examined. students will be able to successfully analyze the tangible and intangible costs and benefits associated with outsourcing and off shoring IT and Information Security functions, which will in turn assist in making business and technical decisions.